The Monge-Amp\`ere equation for (n-1)-plurisubharmonic functions on a compact K\"ahler manifold: Second order estimate

 as required.
 Note then that we may assume, without loss of generality, that $\eta_{1\ov{1}}>>1$ and $u_{1\ov{1}}>0$ at $x_0$.

 Define a tensor $\Theta^{i\ov{j}}$ by and a linear operator $L$, acting on functions, by

 We will compute $L(Q)$ and make use of the fact that at the point $x_0$, we have $L(Q) \le 0$.

 Many of the computations from \cite{HMW} go through in a similar way.
 As there, we use \emph{covariant derivatives} with respect to the K\"ahler metric $g$, which we represent using subscripts.
-At $x_0$,
+Note that since our coordinates are normal for $g$, we have that $\nabla \xi_0(x_0)=0$.
+Then at $x_0$,

 where of course $\varphi'$ and $\psi'$ are evaluated at $|\nabla u|^2_g$ and $u$ respectively.
 Next, as in \cite{HMW},